 Popular books on forecasting

-Prediction and forecasting have always been interesting to me, both as personal intellectual curiosity, and a professional concern for a data analyst.
-Below are the notes I took as I read two books on the subject written for a general audience: Nate Silver’s The Signal and The Noise and Superforecasting by Philip Tetlock and Dan Gardner.
+Prediction and forecasting have always been interesting to me, first as personal intellectual curiosity, then as a professional concern for my job as a data analyst.
+Below are the notes I took as I read two books on forecasting written for a general audience: Nate Silver’s The Signal and The Noise, and Superforecasting by Philip Tetlock and Dan Gardner.

 The Signal and The Noise (2012)

-Nate Silver is known, among other things, for his work in forecasting elections through the now-defunct FiveThirtyEight website.
+Nate Silver is known among other things, for his work on the PECOTA sabermetric system, and later in forecasting elections through the now-defunct FiveThirtyEight project.

-Political forecasters in the US are often fixated on broad stereotypes of what kinds of voters each of the two parties attract, rather than drawing on issue-specific polling to dissect smaller trends that sometimes run counter to overall ideology.
+• Political forecasters in the US are often fixated on broad stereotypes of what kinds of voters each of the two parties attract, rather than drawing on issue-specific polling to dissect smaller trends that sometimes run counter to party ideology.
 To me, Silver seems to endorse a Bayesian approach of continually collecting information about the data, and updating inferences accordingly.
-FiveThirtyEight operate via three principles: think probablistically, good predictions change and look for consensus.
+FiveThirtyEight operated via three principles: think probablistically, good predictions change and look for consensus.

 Superforecasting: The Art and Science of Prediction (2016)